 Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-An example of a Freehold Enfranchisement matter before the tribunal for a Tottenham flat is 30 Strode Road in June 2013.
+An example of a Freehold Enfranchisement decision for a Tottenham property is 30 Strode Road in June 2013.
 Following a vesting order by Edmonton County Court on 20th February 2013 the Tribunal arrived at a valuation for enfranchisement of £10,256 for the premises (£4,074 for the Ground Floor Flat and £6182 for the First Floor Flat) and £100 for the appurtenant land.
-This case affected 2 flats.
-The unexpired term as at the valuation date was 83.33 and 77.3.
+This case was in relation to 2 flats.
+The unexpired lease term was 83.33 and 77.3.